-Federica has over 24 years of experience in finance across M&A, private equity, public equities and hedge funds.
+Federica has over 25 years of experience in finance across M&A, private equity, public equities, and hedge funds.
 After more than 10 years in different investment banking roles for BNP Paribas, JP Morgan and Deutsche Bank in Paris, New York and London, Federica spent more than 14 years in London as a senior Investor Relations executive at Marshall Wace, a leading global alternative investment manager with a philosophy of entrepreneurship and innovation.
-Previously, Federica spent more than 10 years in different roles in investment banking for BNP Paribas, JP Morgan and Deutsche Bank in Paris, New York and London.
+Today Federica is an independent Asset Management and Sustainability consultant.

-Federica is a languages, yoga and sports enthusiast.
+Federica is a languages, travel, philosophy and sports enthusiast.

 Originally a chartered accountant by training, Nick has spent the last 14 years in private equity investment with the likes of Triton Partners, Permira, Impax Asset management and most recently Arrow Global Group covering institutional relationships, investor relations and fundraising.

 During his time at Impax, Nick was responsible for defining the Impact led investment strategy, and has been heavily involved in the implementation of best practice ESG initiatives across all his recent roles within the asset management industry at a time when ESG increasingly becomes a fundamental element considered in everything that money managers do.

 Nick is a passionate endurance sports enthusiast and a Freeman of the City of London.
 He sits on a charitable board of the Girdlers’ Livery Company, which is focussed on making meaningful donations to a selected number of charities.
 He has also involved himself on a personal level raising funds for mental health charities which are very close to his heart, for the last 7/8 years.